James W. Nye: Biography

 He was born in DeRuyter, New York, and attended the common schools and Homer Academy in Homer, New York.
 He then studied law with Lorenzo Sherwood and Martin P. Sweet of Hamilton, New York, and was admitted to the bar.
 Nye practiced with Sherwood in Hamilton as the firm of Sherwood & Nye.

 In 1843, Nye was appointed a master in chancery.
 Nye served as surrogate of Madison County from 1844 to 1847 and county judge from 1847 to 1851.
 Nye was active in the New York Militia; in the early 1840s he was commander of the 17th Division's 35th Brigade as a brigadier general.
 In 1846 he was appointed commander of the 17th Division with the rank of major general.

 During the New York Democratic Party's fight between the Barnburners and Hunkers in the late 1840s, Nye was identified with the anti-slavery Barnburners.
-He supported Martin Van Buren's candidacy as the Free Soil Party's nominee for president in 1848, and was an unsuccessful Free-Soil candidate for election to the Thirty-First Congress.
+He supported Martin Van Buren's candidacy as the Free Soil Party's nominee for president in 1848, and was an unsuccessful Free-Soil candidate for election to the 31st United States Congress.

 He lived in Syracuse, New York from 1852 to 1857, where he continued the practice of law.
 In 1857, he moved to New York City, where he served as president of the Metropolitan Board of Police from 1857 to 1860.

 In 1861, Nye was appointed by President Abraham Lincoln to be Governor of the newly created Nevada Territory.